Ramon Durano VI

 Ramon Hotchkiss Durano VI (born February 7, 1969), also known as Red Durano, is a Filipino businessman and politician.
-A member of the Nationalist People's Coalition, he was elected to the House of Representatives of the Philippines in a 2005 special election, succeeding his brother Joseph Ace Durano as the Representative of the Fifth District of Cebu, following his appointment as Secretary of the Department of Tourism.
+A member of the Partido Pilipino sa Pagbabago, he was elected to the House of Representatives of the Philippines in a 2005 special election, succeeding his brother Joseph Ace Durano as the Representative of the Fifth District of Cebu, following his appointment as Secretary of the Department of Tourism.

 Early life

 Red Durano was born on February 7, 1969 to politician Ramon "Nito" D. Durano III and Elizabeth Hotchkiss Durano.
 He is the older brother of politician Joseph Felix Mari ("Ace", born 1970), and is the grandson of Ramon M. Durano Sr. (1905–1988), both of whom also served as Cebu congressmen.

+He is also a cousin to Vice President Sara Duterte.